merenlab/anvio/anvio/docs/programs/anvi-script-calculate-pn-ps-ratio.md

 strains/species.
 We calculate pN/pS from allele frequency obtained through SCVs and SAAVs (see [publication in preparation](FIXME)) for exact implementation details.

 ### Neat.
 How do I use this program?

-Firstly, you'll need to run %(anvi-gen-variability-profile)s twice with the same parameters on the same databases.
-The first time, use the flag `--engine AA` to get a %(variability-profile-txt)s for SAAVs (single amino acid variants), which we'll name the `SAAVs.txt` in this example.
-The second time, use the flag `--engine CDN` to get a %(variability-profile-txt)s for SCVs (single codon variants), which we'll name `SCVs.txt` in this example.
+Firstly, you'll need to run %(anvi-gen-variability-profile)s using the flag `--engine CDN` to get a %(variability-profile-txt)s for SCVs (single codon variants), which we'll name `SCVs.txt` in this example.

 Then you can run this program like so:

 {{ codestart }}
-anvi-script-calculate-pn-ps-ratio -a SAAVs.txt \
-                                  -b SCVs.txt \
+anvi-script-calculate-pn-ps-ratio -V SCVs.txt \
                                   -c %(contigs-db)s \
                                   -o output_dir
 {{ codestop }}

+By default, a pN/pS value is calculated for each (gene, sample) combo.
+Each unique (gene, sample) combo is considered a "grouping".
+This corresponds to the parameter choice `--groupby corresponding_gene_call,sample_id`.
+You can select any arbitrary groupings with the parameter `--groupby`.
+For example, if `SCVs.txt` corresponds to variants in a single genome, and you would like a genome-wide pN/pS value calculated for each sample, you would want to use the parameter `--groupby sample_id`.

+{{ codestart }}
+anvi-script-calculate-pn-ps-ratio -V SCVs.txt \
+                                  -c %(contigs-db)s \
+                                  --groupby sample_id \
+                                  -o output_dir
+{{ codestop }}

 This will result in a directory called `output_dir` that contains several tables that describe each of your genes.
 See %(pn-ps-data)s for more information.

 ### Other parameters

-By default, this program ignores some of the genes and variable positions in your variability profiles; you can choose to be more sensitive or ignore more positions by changing any of these three variables:
+This program has some default filtering choices that you should pay mind to.
+You can tune these filter options with the following variables:

-- The minimum departure from consensus for a variable position (default: 0.10).
+- The minimum departure from consensus for a variable position (`--min-departure-from-consensus`).
+- The minimum departure from reference for a variable position (`--min-departure-from-reference`).
-- The minimum number of SCVs in a gene (default: 4).
+- The minimum number of SCVs in a grouping (`--minimum-num-variants`).
-- The minimum coverage at a variable position (default: 30)
+- The minimum coverage at a variable position (`--min-coverage`).